encse/adventofcode/2025/Day10/README.md

 This way we eventually get a feasible solution for the original problem, say with the total button-press count equal to 100 or so.
 Then it’s enough to continue the above iteration while the sum of `yᵢ` is ≤ 100.
 That gives us a termination condition.
 During the search we might run into better solutions, which further lowers the upper bound.

 I prototyped [this idea](gauss.py) in Python with ChatGPT.
 I think, if anything, this could be ported to C#, but I don’t feel the urge.
 Although it uses first principles that one could potentially implement, it’s a much slower solution than the one using z3.

+## Update

+Based on the ingenious idea of [tenthmascot](https://www.reddit.com/r/adventofcode/comments/1pk87hl/2025_day_10_part_2_bifurcate_your_way_to_victory/), I could create a plain C# implementation for the problem.

+As he says: find all possible sets of buttons you can push so that the remaining voltages are even, and divide by 2 and recurse.

+All credits goes to him, but I'll give an extra ⭐ to myself for learning something new again!